SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 ## IAM and Quotas

 A big part of using the cloud in a bigger organization has to do with Admin and quotas.
-Admin here in general refers to the different roles that users of GCP and quotas refer to the amount of resources that a given user has access to.
+Admin here in general refers to the different roles that users of GCP can have and quotas refers to the amount of resources that a given user has access to.
-For example, one employee, let's say a data scientist, may only be granted access to certain GCP services that have to do with the development and training of machine learning models, with `X` amounts of GPUs available to use to make sure that the employee does not spend too much money.
+For example, one employee, let's say a data scientist, may only be granted access to certain GCP services that have to do with the development and training of machine learning models, with `X` amount of GPUs available to use to make sure that the employee does not spend too much money.
 Another employee, a DevOps engineer, probably does not need access to the same services and not necessarily the same resources.